aaarcher-usgs/fungicide_meta_analysis/README.md

   We recorded data from each study including a unique study ID, study year, study location (state), fungicide trade name, active ingredients, fungicide class, number of applications, the growth stage of the soybean plants at each application, number of experimental replications, disease severity (i.e., SBR, Cercospora blight, and target spot), soybean yield, and 100-seed-weight.

-2. Methods for processing the data: <describe how the submitted data were generated from the raw or collected data>
+2. Methods for processing the data:
   First, the full raw data was subset to include only relevant fields needed for analysis.
 Secondly, moderator categorical variables and names were standardized.
 When there were less than 5 effect sizes for a particular moderator category, those records were included in the "other" category.
 After these steps, data was subset into five separate files, including one dataset each for the soybean rust data; the yield data; the 100-seed-weight data; the Cercospora blight data and the target spot data.

   Disease severity was either reported directly in percentages or on varying scales, so we transformed disease severity scales into percentages for cross-study comparisons.
 Values on the 0-5 scale represented disease severity as follows: 0 to 1 = 0 to 10%, >1 to 2 = 10 to 25%, >2 to 3 = 25 to 50%, >3 to 4 = 50 to 75%, and >4 to 5 = 75 to 100%.
 Values on the 0-8 scale represented disease severity as follows: 0 to 1 = 0 to 2.5%, >1 to 2 = 2.5 to 5%, >2 to 3 = 5 to 10%, >3 to 4 = 10-15%, >4 to 5 = 15 to 25%, >5 to 6 = 25 to 35%, >6 to 7 = 35 to 67.5%, and >7 to 8 = 67.5 to 100%.
 Soybean rust values on the 0-10 scale represented severity as follows: 1 to 3 = 0 to 2.5%, >3 to 4 = 2.5 to 5%, >4 to 5 = 5 to 10%, >5 to 6 = 10-15%, >6 to 7 = 15 to 25%, >7 to 8 = 25 to 35%, >8 to 9 = 35 to 67.5%, >9 to 10 = 67.5 to 100%.
 We imputed percentages from these scalar values by assuming linear trends over the range in scalar values.